 Work experience with speech and language therapy service providers is not a requirement for entry to the course.

-However, if you have some practical experience with individuals who have difficulties with communication, or with eating, drinking and swallowing, we strongly encourage you to provide information about it in your personal statement and at interview.
+If you have some practical experience with individuals who have difficulties with communication, or with eating, drinking and swallowing, we strongly encourage you to provide information about it in your personal statement and at interview.
 This experience should not relate to your own experience of speech and language therapy, or that of other members of your immediate family.

 Application and selection